ALCO S-1 and S-3

-The ALCO S-1 and S-3 were 660 hp diesel-electric switcher locomotives produced by ALCO and their Canadian subsidiary Montreal Locomotive Works (MLW).
+The ALCO S-1 and S-3 are 660 hp diesel-electric switcher locomotives produced by ALCO and their Canadian subsidiary Montreal Locomotive Works (MLW).
 The two locomotives differed only in trucks, with the S-1 using ALCO's own Blunt trucks, and the S-3 using AAR type A switcher trucks.
 The S-1 was built between April 1940 and June 1950, with a total of 543 completed, while the S-3 was constructed between February 1950 and November 1953 (MLW until 1957) with total sales of 300.
 A modified version, the S-10, was built by MLW only; 13 were built between January and June 1958.

 Identification

 The S-1 and S-3 are distinguishable externally from the very similar S-2 and S-4 1000 hp switchers in that they have a smaller exhaust stack with a round base and a smaller radiator shutter area on the nose sides.
 The S-1/S-3 radiator shutter area is taller than it is wide, while the S-2/S-4 radiator area is wider.
 The smaller stack is due to the lack of turbocharging.

 The S-10 is not externally distinguishable from later Canadian-built S-3 locomotives; it differed mostly in electrical equipment.